yekrutdloc/Sound-Alerted-Camera-Project/README.md

 https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx

 ###Connecting with serial(for LUA programming)
--Connect Feather HUZZAH through USB-cable to your computer.
+1. Connect Feather HUZZAH through USB-cable to your computer.
--Use a serial console app like CoolTerm (Mac) or Putty (Windows) or screen (linux).
+2. Use a serial console app like CoolTerm (Mac) or Putty (Windows) or screen (linux).
--Connect to the serial port using the console app with 9600bps
+3. Connect to the serial port using the console app with 9600bps
--Press the RESET button on the HUZZAH to print out the welcome message on the serial console
+4. Press the RESET button on the HUZZAH to print out the welcome message on the serial console

 ###Connecting & programming with Arduino IDE
 Open Arduino IDE Preferences